nwesem/mtcnn_facenet_cpp_tensorRT/README.md

 Moreover, this project uses an adapted version of [PKUZHOU's implementation](https://github.com/PKUZHOU/MTCNN_FaceDetection_TensorRT) of the mtCNN for face detection.
 More info below.

+## Hardware
+* NVIDIA Jetson Nano
+* Raspberry Pi v2 camera

+If you want to use a USB camera instead of Raspi Camera set the boolean _isCSICam_ to false in [main.cpp](./src/main.cpp).

 ## Dependencies
 cuda 10.0 + cudnn 7.5 <br> TensorRT 5.1.x <br> OpenCV 3.x <br>